 Here are 20 tools every home mechanic needs.

 A small bag of safety absorbent can help your car regain traction when you’re stuck on ice.
 Cat litter also works, but floor sweep absorbent works better.
 (Sold at auto parts stores, it’s sprinkled on garage floors before sweeping to absorb oil and grease.)
 Do you have four-wheel drive?
 Make sure you know how to use it, especially in winter.

 This is the difference between all-wheel drive and four-wheel drive.

 You should never count on another motorist to have jumper cables for you to borrow—carry your own.
 They’re inexpensive and could mean the difference between a helpful motorist helping you get your car started or paying a tow truck to do it.

 Make sure you also know how to jump-start your car safely.

 Digging out compacted snow from under the car or around the wheels is much easier with a proper shovel.
 Plus, using your hands, even in gloves, can cool you down fast.
 When you don’t have room for a full-size shovel (and really, who does?), the next best thing is a foldable shovel.
-You can pick them up online or in military surplus stores.
-Maybe the best tip, though, is becoming a better winter driver.
+You can pick them up online or in surplus stores.

 Sometimes, when you’re lucky, a can of fix-a-flat (or two cans for larger tires on SUVs and trucks) can get you back on the road without having to put on your spare (which can be a real hassle in the cold).
 Remember, fix-a-flat isn’t intended to be a permanent solution, just a stopgap measure until you can find a tire shop.
 But fix-a-flat has to be warm to dispense.
 So either keep it in the cab or warm it over the defroster before using.